Dudu Myeni granted bail while Agrizzi is referred for mental observation

 FORMER SAA board chairperson Dudu Myeni and ex Sondolo IT director, Trevor Mathenjwa, appeared at the Richards Bay Magistrate’s Court in KwaZulu-Natal today, where they were both granted R10 000 bail.

-Myeni and Mathenjwa were arrested this morning on charges of corruption and fraud of over R300 000, for gratifications offered and received from Bosasa and its subsidiary, Sondolo IT.
+Myeni and Mathenjwa were arrested on Friday morning on charges of corruption and fraud of over R300 000, for gratifications offered and received from Bosasa and its subsidiary, Sondolo IT.

 NPA Investigating Directorate (ID) spokesperson Sindisiwe Seboka told the media that during the tenure of Myeni as chairperson of the SAA, she had a legal duty to disclose her interests in terms of the SAA Conflict of Interest Policy, which she allegedly failed to do.